Wow with red

 Red is a color that demands attention no matter where it is — from a red stop sign on a street corner to a mass of red tulips, such as the ones along a path in the photo above, this is a color that says “Hey, look at me!”
 Red flowers and foliage are great additions to any border style and containers of all types.
 You’re likely to draw in a few hummingbirds, too — they love the color red.

-Designing with red flowers and foliage
+Using red flowers and red foliage in the garden

 There are lots of ways to use red flowers and foliage in the garden.